acomagu/process-faker-for-discord/README.md

 Edit the top of main.go, inlined shell script, then build and rename the binary as you like.

-Executing the binary starts the shell script and recognized as the renamed binary name from Discord.
+Executing the binary starts the shell script and is recognized as the binary name from Discord.

+## Environment

+Tested only on Linux.